Skip to main content

 — Photo by J. Fusco for Visit Philadelphia

-With more than 50 miles of rugged trails, Wissahickon Valley Park’s thousands of acres are great for hiking, cycling and exploring.
 Wissahickon schist bedrock, sliced through centuries ago, has created steep hills punctuated by a creek, with paths for both climbers and horseback riders.
 Also on site: Philadelphia’s last covered bridge.
 Especially accessible is Forbidden Drive, a five-mile packed gravel trail with stunning views.

-Where: Wissahickon Valley Park, Valley Green Road
+Where: Wissahickon Valley Park, Valley Green Road, Philadelphia, PA

 Read More